 Institute MPI-Met Description The ECHAM atmosphere model, major version 6 Authors Bjorn Stevens (bjorn.stevens@mpimet.mpg.de) among others at MPI-Met Publications Atmosphericcomponent of the MPI-M earth system model: ECHAM6 License Please make sure you have a license to use ECHAM.
 Otherwise downloading ECHAM will already fail.
-To use the repository on gitlab.dkrz.de/modular_esm/echam.git, regis- ter for the MPI-ESM user forum at https://mpimet.mpg.de/en/science/modeling-with-icon/ code-availability/mpi-esm-users-forum and send a screenshot to either dirk.barbi@awi.de, deniz.ural@awi.de or miguel.andres-martinez@awi.de
+To use the repository on either gitlab.dkrz.de/modular_esm/echam6.git or gitlab.awi.de/paleodyn/models/echam6.git, please register for the MPI-ESM user forum at https://code.mpimet.mpg.de/projects/mpi-esm-license and send a screenshot of yourself logged in to the forum to either paul.gierz@awi.de, miguel.andres-martinez@awi.de, or na- dine.wieters@awi.de.
+Note also that you can otherwise ignore the instructions on that page, just the registration and login screen shot is the relevant part for obtaining the license.